Panic freedom

 Solution: add a precondition

-We already added a pre-condition to specify panic-freedom but we can turn it into a more interesting pre-condition to restrict the inputs and stay in the domain where the multiplication fits in a u8
+We already added a pre-condition to specify panic-freedom but we can turn it into a more interesting pre-condition to restrict the inputs and stay in the domain where the multiplication fits in a u8.
+We only need to modify the Rust condition that is passed to the hax_lib::requires macro:

 #[hax_lib::lean::after("